 Abortion can definitely be uncomfortable.
 Medication abortion mimics a natural miscarriage.
-Most people describe it as similar to very heavy period cramps.
+Most people describe it as similar to very intense period cramps.
 Our packets come with high dose anti-inflammatory pain medications.
-If you are worried about low pain tolerance or have high sensitivity to pain you may want to consider in-person care for the abortion procedure.
+It is against the law to send narcotic pain medications in the mail.
+If you are worried about low pain tolerance or have high sensitivity to pain, you may want to consider in-person care for the abortion procedure.

 Early abortion with pills is more than 98% effective.
 We do a follow-up check by text and medical grade pregnancy test in your packets to ensure it worked.

 Nope.
 Just note the heaviest bleeding and cramping is typically in the first day after taking the medicines.
 You’ll want to have easy access to extra pads and options to change them often.

 Many people prefer to take a few days off if they have a physical job.
 But it is not medically necessary to take time off work.
 It mimics heavy period cramps or an early miscarriage.